jkettmann/jkettmann.com/src/data/blog/2020-04-11-dont-useeffect-as-callback/index.md

 Have a look at the following example.

-> I took this example from a [new course about becoming job-ready for working in professional dev teams](https://ooloo.io).
+> I took this example from a [my course about becoming job-ready for working in professional dev teams](https://profy.dev).
 Check it out if you're interested, I'll launch it soon.

 ```jsx
 function RedditPosts() {